ImagingInformatics/machine-learning/SiiM2019/README.md

 Purpose:
 --
 These are the Jupyter notebooks covered on the Machine Learning 1 session at the Denver meeting.
-To run them you need Jupyer running on your compter.
+To run them you need Jupyter running on your computer.
 An easy way to do that is to install a Jupyter DOcker.
 To make things easier, there is a convenient SIIM docker that has Tensorflow / Keras / Jupyterlab provided.

 Requirements:
 --